 - Converting vacant or abandoned land for urban agriculture touches on open-space goals and policies.

-- Financing tools for development and tax incentives for urban agriculture in underserved neighborhoods touches on economic development goals and policies.
+- Financing tools for development and tax incentives for urban agriculture in underserved neighborhoods touch on economic development goals and policies.

 - Encouraging urban agriculture near affordable housing touches on housing goals and policies.